Course Catalog » Course Listing for Clinical Pharmacy

 Instructor(s): T. Trinh Prerequisite(s): None

-The APCS course trains students to care for patients by advancing skills in three areas: hands-on (e.g. immunizations), communication, and critical thinking skills.
+The APCS course trains students to care for patients by advancing skills in three areas: hands-on (e.g., immunizations), communication, and critical thinking skills.
 Activities incorporate self-reflection and are designed to uphold principles of DEI.
-CP175 trains students to counsel patients on neurological and psychiatric conditions, conduct telehealth visits, and present patients to a preceptor.
+This course trains students to counsel patients on neurological and psychiatric conditions, conduct telehealth visits, and present patients to a preceptor.
 Students are evaluated through direct observation in skills sessions and an OSCE.

 176 Applied Patient Care Skills VII (1 units) Winter